-- Cut ends of pipe square using a miter box, power saw or PVC tubing cutter.
-Put a 10 to 15 degree chamfer on end of pipe.
+- Cut ends of pipe square using a miter box or PVC tubing cutter.
 Remove any burrs, dirt, grease, and moisture.
 Check joint for proper fit. - Freely coat outside end of pipe and inside of fitting socket with cleaner-primer.
 The purpose of the primer is to dissolve and penetrate the surface of the pipe.
 Several coats may be necessary to do this. - While primer is still wet, apply a heavy coat of solvent cement to outside of pipe.
-Next, using outward strokes to keep excess cement out of socket, apply a generous coat of cement to the inside of socket. - 4.
-While both surfaces are still wet with cement, insert pipe into fitting socket until it bottoms out, using a slight twisting motion (1/4 turn).
+Next, apply a generous coat of cement to the inside of socket. - While both surfaces are still wet with cement, insert pipe into fitting socket until it bottoms out, using a slight twisting motion (1/4 turn).
 Hold pipe in socket 30 seconds to allow cement to set. - 5.
 Allow joint to cure before handling.